Thursday, December 31, 2009

 Here are the two recent acquisitions to my collection of Land of the Lost memorabilia.
 Click the photos to make them Dino-sized.

-The first game I purchased was the Land of the Lost Safari Shooter pinball game from 1975.
+The first game I purchased was the Land of the Lost Safari Shooter pinball game from 1975 (though I suspect this is a recently-made toy claiming to be vintage).
 It is in excellent condition and if I ever go insane I'll take it out of the wrapper.
 The backboard image for the pinball machine is pretty sweet and I'd love to take it apart just to scan it.
 If I ever find one for real cheap that is a mess I will.
 More than likely it will go in a shadowbox and get hung on the wall.

 Land of the Lost game